Unlock Your Adventure: Explore Hot Events, Top Travel Guides, and Exclusive Discounts!

 The Midnight Mass tradition in Rome has a fascinating origin in the East and later spread to the West.
 In the late fourth century, a Roman pilgrim joined a group in Bethlehem on January 5th, Christmas Eve in the Eastern tradition.
 After a night vigil and torchlight procession to Jerusalem, Pope Sixtus III kicked off the tradition of Midnight Mass in the 5th century.
 Before only the Pope could do this, but now all priests can celebrate three Masses on Christmas Day.

-Related: The Best Airlines (From Best to Most Affordable)
+Related: Best Airlines (From Best to Most Affordable)

 KFC for Christmas in Japan